Slain football players remembered as funny, sweet, ambitious - WHIZ News

 MIKE HOLLINS

-Mike Hollins, a running back on the football team who was also shot, had a second surgery Tuesday.
+Hollins, a running back on the team who was shot in the back, was showing signs of improvement Tuesday after a second surgery.

+Hollins was removed from a ventilator and was able to visit with family and friends in his hospital room, said Joe Gipson, the chief operating officer of a law firm in Baton Rouge, Louisiana, where Hollins’ mother, Brenda Hollins, works.

+She told The Associated Press on Monday that, “Mike is a fighter — and he’s showing it.

+In a statement released Wednesday, Brenda Hollins said the Chandler, Perry and Davis families “have not left our prayers since Sunday night.”

+“Our hearts are broken for you, and we will continue to hold Devin, D’Sean and Lavel in our hearts,” she said.

 Finley reported from Norfolk, Virginia.
-Associated Press news researcher Rhonda Shafner in New York and sports writer Steve Reed in Charlotte, North Carolina, contributed to this report.
+Associated Press news researcher Rhonda Shafner in New York, sports writer Steve Reed in Charlotte, North Carolina; and reporter Terry Spencer in Fort Lauderdale, Florida; contributed to this report.